Working in the US: Basics

 Types of U.S. Work Visas (Immigrant and Nonimmigrant)

-Summaries of some of the most frequently obtained U.S. work visas.
+Summaries of some of the most frequently obtained U.S. employment-based visas, both temporary and permanent.

 -